FrigoMatteo/Embedded_project/README.md

 ### Project view
 Image of the project view, such as basic graphic view and how the code is divided.

-## Implementation
 ### Used hardware
 The main hardware we used is a **MSP432p401r** and a **ESP32**.
 Those two are the main components of our project, since are the one who process the received data from sensors or external input. \
 The MSP432p401r is a ultra-low-power mixed-signal microcontroller, configured with an ARM Cortex-M4 processor.
 Next we are going to use his integreted lux sensor and the UART connection to communicate with the ESP and the other sensors.
 ### Software IDE for MSP432
 To flash the wanted program into the microcontroller, we need to use a specific software given by the **Texas Instrument Company**, called [Code Composer Studio](https://www.ti.com/tool/download/CCSTUDIO/).
 This software let us use our microcontroller.

 The last process before using our microcontroller, it's to install and include some specific usefull libraries for the implementation of the project.
-To install those libraries, you can find them [here](https://drive.google.com/file/d/1_5TsECed3wNJpIpllxYYdD06aFbkk7Fc/view) \
+To install those libraries, you can find them [here].(https://drive.google.com/file/d/1_5TsECed3wNJpIpllxYYdD06aFbkk7Fc/view) \
 To include those libraries you need to insert them inside your project propriety at the following paths:

 #### ARM linker